-All the planning, processes and completed work were achieved without any issues or dilemmas.
 A Site Supervisor was used to inform all site attendants of any known hazards and briefed all the operatives with a health and safety plan and arrangements for communication.
+All the planning, processes and work were successful, without any issues or dilemmas.

-Mandatory personal protective equipment that needed to be worn at all times included a hard hat, safety glasses, hi-visibility vests / jackets, safety gloves, steel toe cap boots and an overall.
+Mandatory personal protective equipment that needed to be worn at all times included a hard hat, safety glasses, hi-visibility vests/jackets, safety gloves, steel toe cap boots and overalls.